 Too many of God’s children are living under faulty decrees in their lives with no idea that they don’t have to.
-Jesus came to take back the authority that the enemy has stolen through his lies.
+Through it all, God abides the truth and He loves us tremendously!
+So much so, in fact, that Jesus came to take back the authority that the enemy has stolen through his lies.
 When we understand this, we can take our rightful place as those to whom He shares His authority and His Kingdom:

 “I have given you authority to trample on snakes and scorpions and to overcome all the power of the enemy; nothing will harm you.”
 (Luke 10:19)